What are the risk factors for childhood leukemia?

 Having a brother or sister with leukemia

 Siblings (brothers and sisters) of children with leukemia have a slightly increased chance (2 to 4 times normal) of developing leukemia, but the overall risk is still low.
 The risk is much higher among identical twins.
-If an identical twin develops childhood leukemia, the other twin has about a 1 in 5 chance of getting leukemia as well.
-This risk is even higher if the leukemia develops in the first year of life.
+If one twin develops childhood leukemia, the other twin has about a 1 in 5 chance of getting leukemia as well.
+This risk is much higher if the leukemia develops in the first year of life.

 Having a parent who develops leukemia as an adult does not seem to raise a child’s risk of leukemia.